Some universal concepts will ensure a good design for your website. And If you don’t follow good practices you can easily destroy your website trust.

 These are just some examples of garbage easily found on several new websites about internet marketing, especially beginners trying to sell everything to everyone.

-But what they don’t understand is that the more options you give to your visitors, more confused they will become.
+But what they don’t understand is that the more options you give to your visitors, the more confused they will become.

 This is a real fact proven by renowned studies such as Dr. Sheena S. Iyengar for the University of Columbia, named “When Choice is Demotivating: Can One Desire Too Much of a Good Thing? “